pab1it0/chess-mcp/README.md

 ### Docker (Recommended)

 The easiest way to run chess-mcp with [Claude Desktop](https://claude.ai/desktop) is using Docker.
+If you don't have Docker installed, you can get it from [Docker's official website](https://www.docker.com/get-started/).

 Edit your Claude Desktop config file:
 * Mac: `~/Library/Application Support/Claude/claude_desktop_config.json`